motya770/jenbina/README.md

-Small minimal animal like AGI named Jenbina.
+Small minimal entity simulating AGI named Jenbina.

 "What do you mean?"